jonasnick/jonasnick.github.com/source/_posts/2015-06-28-csgojackpots-weak-rng.markdown

 liking during or after the round.
 But, naturally, provable fairness implies that even the server does not know the winning percentage ahead of time.

 However, this feature made it possible to reliably predict the next winning percentage.
-I observed that the blinding just consists of two calls to math.Random() which were converted to hex with `toString(16).substr(2,4)` and then concatenated.
+I observed that the blinding just consists of two calls to Math.random() which were converted to hex with `toString(16).substr(2,4)` and then concatenated.
 So now I just had to step through the next winning percentage candidates and the next blinding candidates and check if their hash matched the commitment.

 One more word to provably fairness.
 It's quite annoying to see CSGOJackpot and the many other sites that work similarly to make exactly the same false claim.
-I'm not a cryptographer so take the following with a grain of salt and I'd be happy learn if I'm missing something something important.
+I'm not a cryptographer so take the following with a grain of salt and I'd be happy learn if I'm missing something important.
 A truly fair scheme seems to be possible although much more complex to implement.
 The underlying problem is known as [coin flipping](https://en.wikipedia.org/wiki/Commitment_scheme#Coin_flipping).
 In a two player setting you can have each player commit to a value and then XOR the value in the reveal phase to get a statistically independent result.
 This is how for example [Satoshi Dice](https://satoshidice.com/provably-fair/) achieves some level of fairness.

 However, in a multi-party setting (assuming the existence of a broadcast channel), this can be trivially [Sybil attacked](https://en.wikipedia.org/wiki/Sybil_attack).
 An attacker could create multiple identities and refuse to reveal one of his commitments, if another one of his identities wins the pot.
 A trivial Sybil-resistant construction would have each player loose more when not revealing than what is in the pot, but this does not seem really practical.
 Another approach is to use [time-lock encryption](http://www.hashcash.org/papers/time-lock.pdf) instead of commitments, which means that after a some time everybody can decrypt the value without having access to the key.